Jonathan-Hickey/Checkout.Interview/ReadMe.txt

     - Adding swagger
     - Adding Auth (Done)
         - Change auth not to use JWT Tokens, instead use reference tokens (Done)
+    - Added Integration Project
+        -  These tests will show the merchant interaction
     - Adding Payment Endpoint
+        -
     - Adding Getting Payment Details Endpoint
     -